soverenio/docs/docs/administration/troubleshooting-sensor.md

-# Troubleshooting the Agent
+# Troubleshooting the Sensor

-You've deployed the Soveren Agent and everything should be working properly.
+You've deployed the Soveren Sensor and everything should be working properly.
 However, if you don't see any data in the [Soveren app](https://app.soveren.io/), or something seems amiss, here are several troubleshooting steps you can follow.

 ## Verifying the deployment

-Ensure that you're running the latest version of the Soveren Agent.
+Ensure that you're running the latest version of the Soveren Sensor.
 You can verify this with the following command:

 ```shell
 helm search repo soveren